 As part of the Whooping Cough Vaccine in Pregnancy Program, pregnant women in their third trimester can receive free whooping cough combination vaccine to protect their newborn baby from pertussis, in the first few months of life.

-For further information immunisation programs, contact your doctor, immunisation provider or SA Health's Immunisation Section.
+For further information immunisation programs, contact your doctor or immunisation provider.